Disnay History, Family Crest & Coats of Arms

 Early Origins of the Disnay family

-.
+The surname Disnay was first found in Lincolnshire where they "settled for many years at Norton D'Isney" Now named Norton Disney, the small village and civil parish is on the western boundary of the North Kesteven district of Lincolnshire.
 The first reference of the place name was found in 1331 as Norton Isny and was held by the de Isney family since the 12th century.

 Important Dates for the Disnay family

 This web page shows only a small excerpt of our Disnay research.
-Another 221 words (16 lines of text) covering the years 164 and 1641 are included under the topic Early Disnay History in all our PDF Extended History products and printed products wherever possible.
+Another 111 words (8 lines of text) covering the years 164 and 1641 are included under the topic Early Disnay History in all our PDF Extended History products and printed products wherever possible.

 Disnay Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Disney, Deisney, D'Isney and others.

 Early Notables of the Disnay family (pre 1700)